PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/others/scummvm.md

 The name inside the .scummvm file must match the short ID specified when adding the game in the emulator.
 {% endhint %}

-* In RetroBat, both versions will now be available
+* In ProjectArcade, both versions will now be available

 <figure><img src="https://i.imgur.com/OTcJf0h.png" alt=""><figcaption></figcaption></figure>